IbnuAlfarezi/odoo17-skills/README.md

 ### How it gets triggered

 Every surface above uses the same **progressive disclosure** model: only `name` + `description` from `SKILL.md`'s frontmatter are loaded up front (cheap, always-on); the full `SKILL.md` body loads only once a request looks relevant; individual `references/*.md` files load only when the specific topic is actually needed.
-You don't have to invoke it by name — describe the Odoo task normally and it activates on its own — though naming it explicitly (e.g. "use the Odoo 17 standards skill") guarantees it fires.
+You don't have to invoke it by name — describe the Odoo task normally and it activates on its own — though naming it explicitly (as in the "First use" column above) guarantees it fires.

 ---